USASOC Best Squad Competition Stress Shoot

-B-roll of soldiers from 1st Battalion, 75th Ranger Regiment, based at Hunter Army Airfield, Georgia, conduct a stress shoot as part of United States Army Special Operations Command's Best Squad Competition at Fort Bragg, North Carolina, Aug.
+B-roll of soldiers from 1st Battalion, 75th Ranger Regiment, based out of Hunter Army Airfield, Georgia, participate in a stress shoot as part of the United States Army Special Operations Command’s (USASOC) Best Squad Competition on Fort Bragg, North Carolina, Aug.
 5, 2025.
-The USASOC Best Squad Competition highlights the excellence of the Army’s Special Operations Forces as they demonstrate grit, determination and their mastery of warfighting fundamentals, including marksmanship, physical fitness across a week of competition at Fort Bragg, North Carolina, Aug.
-4 – 8.
-The winning squad will move along to compete against the Army’s best, during the U.S. Army Best Squad Competition, Oct.
-2 – 12, 2025. ( U.S. Army video by Spc.
-Joell Valenzuela)
+The USASOC Best Squad Competition showcases the excellence of the Army’s Special Operations Forces as they demonstrate grit, determination, and mastery of warfighting fundamentals—including marksmanship and physical fitness—over a week of competition at Fort Bragg, North Carolina, from August 4–8.
+The winning squad will advance to compete against the Army’s best during the U.S. Army Best Squad Competition, scheduled for October 2–12, 2025.
+(U.S. Army video by Sgt.
+Benjamin Castro)

 |Date Taken: